 We at Wasatch Smart Finance are not fond of the medical industry, nor are we fond of medical billing practices.
 We feel between medical institutes and insurance companies this “business” sector could not be more confusing.
 Not only that what the industry gets away with, taking a stab in the dark at what’s wrong with you usually getting it wrong and still get to charge a hefty amount?
 Think if your car mechanic behaved as your doctor did?

 How many of you received a bill from a medical institute and it was way more than what you thought it should have cost?
-How many of you received a bill and you thought the bill was outrageous or even worse you received a bill because your insurance company came up with a bogus reason not to pay it.
+How many of you received a bill and you thought the medical bill was outrageous or even worse you received a bill because your insurance company came up with a bogus reason not to pay it.
 The last thing you ever want to do is ignore a bill from the medical institute, the earlier you address it be the more favorable the outcome will be for you.

 When you get to a medical institute for treatment let them know right away that want to know how much everything is going to cost upfront.
 Many medical facilities try to assist with keeping this transparent and have financial counselors to help you weed through the confusion.
 Ask to see one, ask them to commit to the price of what things cost.
 Take a video of the counselor saying exactly what things cost.
 Another step might be to see what type of financing they have available.
 Ensure this financing is zero percent financing.

 Another idea is to check upfront for medical institutes that use upfront pricing.
 Here is a startup called HealthCare Bluebook.
 They try to refer you to providers with upfront pricing and could save you hundreds to thousands in charges if you are paying out of pocket.
 They even have a mobile app you can use.
 My own costs for similar procedures in the same metro area with different hospitals differed greatly.